cozy/cozy-stack/docs/architecture.md

 > Does the current konnectors in nodejs will be lost?

 No, they won't.
 The business logic to scrap data from the many sources will be kept and they will be adapted to fit in this new architecture.
-It won't be a daemonized http server anymore, just some node scripts.
-The Cozy Stack will listen for jobs for them and, then, will launch these nodejs scripts with the right parameters.
+It is explained how we will do that [here](konnectors.md).

 > So, it's not possible to have a custom application with a server part, like the lounge IRC client?